LCostaN/progressive_ui/README.md

-# adaptive_ui
+# progressive_ui

-A Flutter package for **priority-based responsive layouts**, focused on making Flex layouts (Row / Column) adapt predictably to available space.
+A Flutter package for **priority-based responsive layouts**, focused on making adaptive layouts that react predictably to available space.

-Instead of resizing or wrapping widgets, `adaptive_ui` **shows and hides groups of widgets in a defined order**, based on what fully fits.
+Instead of resizing or wrapping widgets, `progressive_ui` **shows and hides groups of widgets in a defined order**, based on what fully fits.

 ![AdaptiveRow demo](example.gif)